jarekankowski/kotlin-dojo/9_convert_main/README.md

-The task is to convert Main class from Java to Kotlin.
+The task is to convert the Main class from Java to Kotlin.

-Like everything... nothing is perfect...
+Like everything, nothing is perfect.
 IntelliJ may not be so friendly this time.